wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/apply-ai-builder-text-recognition-transportation-industry/includes/2-prepare-storage.md

 You can add some customers in the Account table using the "Edit from Excel" button.
 (See [Open entity data in Excel](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-excel-addin) or [Import or export data from Common Data Service](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-import-export))

+## Summary

-**Now we have successfully created an entity that will store the information about the container.
-We are now ready to create the container tracking application.**
+We have successfully created an entity that will store the information about the container.
+We are now ready to create the container tracking application.